Frequently asked questions

 Certainly.
 Pregnancy is a time to nourish mind and body.
 It involves many changes and leads to numerous symptoms that acupuncture can help with.
 This also applies to the post-birth period.

 In Australia, only specialist practitioners with degree-level training like Nalinee take the professional title ‘acupuncturist’.
 But confusingly the law permits other health professionals to advertise ‘acupuncture’ with as little as a couple of days training in needling.
-Physiotherapists can use needling for injuries alongside other methods, but it would be easier if the law kept 'acupuncture' for 'acupuncturists' and 'dry needling' for others.
+Some physios and chiros use needling for injuries alongside other methods, but it would be easier if the law kept 'acupuncture' for 'acupuncturists' and 'dry needling' for others.

 The fee for each session is reduced by $20 for children under 16, full-time students presenting their student card and upon presentation of one of the commonwealth health care cards listed here.
 The fee is also reduced by $20 for your second or further treatment within a week, whenever that applies.
 Concessions are strictly limited to these specified client circumstances.
 Concessions can be combined with private health fund rebates.